mirage335/kiauh-automatic/README.md

 Imports functions from neighboring 'kiauh' directory, wraps some new functions, to automate the apparently otherwise menu based installer.

-Trivial shell script, hopefully self-explanatory.
+Trivial shell script, hopefully self-explanatory, "auto.sh" .